Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-In this paper, the 2-microlocal approach is combined with the classic use of multifractal analysis to obtain a finer description of the regularity of stochastic processes.
-Following the path of \cite{Jaffard(1999),Durand(2009),Durand.Jaffard(2011)}, we refine the multifractal description of L\'evy processes (Section \ref{sec:2ml_levy}) and observe in particular that the use of the 2-microlocal formalism allows to capture subtle behaviours that can not be characterized by the classic spectrum of singularities.
+In this paper, we combine the 2-microlocal formalism with the classic use of multifractal analysis to obtain a finer and richer description of the regularity of Lévy processes.
+Following the path of \cite{Jaffard-1999,Durand-2009,Durand.Jaffard-2012}, we extend the multifractal description (Section~\ref{sec:2ml_levy}) to the aforementioned scaling exponents and the 2-microlocal frontier.
+We present in particular how this formalism allows to capture and describe the oscillating singularities of Lévy processes.
+The fractal structure of the latter is determined for a few classes of Lévy processes which include alpha-stable processes.

-This finer analysis of sample path properties of L\'evy processes happens to be very useful for the study of another class of processes named linear fractional stable motion (LFSM).
-The LFSM is a common $\alpha$-stable self-similar process with stationary increments, and can be seen as an extension of the fractional Brownian motion to the non-Gaussian frame.
-Since it also has long range dependence and heavy tails, it is of great interest in modelling.
-In Section \ref{sec:2ml_lfsm}, we completely characterize the multifractal nature of the LFSM, and thereby illustrate the fact that 2-microlocal analysis is well-suited to study the regularity of unbounded sample paths as well as continuous ones.
+This finer analysis of the sample path properties of L\'evy processes happens to be very useful for the study of another class of processes named linear fractional stable motion (LFSM).
+The LFSM is a common $\alpha$-stable self-similar process with stationary increments which can be seen as the extension of the fractional Brownian motion to the non-Gaussian frame.
+In Section~\ref{sec:2ml_lfsm}, we completely characterize the multifractal nature of the LFSM, unifying the geometrical description of the sample paths independently of their boundedness.
+In addition, we also extend this analysis to the multifractional generalisation of the LFSM.